People's Jaws Dropped After President Trump Apparently Wanted All The Sharks To Die

 Here's the excerpt from the interview:

 We had dinner once again in his room.
 I had swordfish that time.
 Once again, no alcohol.
 The strangest thing about that night — this was the best thing ever.
-You could see the television from the little dining room table and he was watching Shark Week and he was watching a special about the U.S.S. something and it sank and it was like the worst shark attack in history.
+You could see the television from the little dining room table and he was watching Shark Week and he was watching a special about the USS something and it sank and it was like the worst shark attack in history.
 He is obsessed with sharks.
 Terrified of sharks.
 He was like, “I donate to all these charities and I would never donate to any charity that helps sharks.
 I hope all the sharks die.”
-He was like riveted.
-He was like obsessed.
+He was like, riveted.
+He was like, obsessed.
 It’s so strange, I know.

 The "worst shark attack in history" is widely believed to be the gruesome ordeal that US sailors suffered in 1945 when the USS Indianapolis was sunk by a Japanese submarine and sharks devoured the survivors and victims.
 The shark-related casualties are estimated to range from a few dozen to nearly 150 of the original 1,196 men on board, the Smithsonian reported.

+In fact, Trump did tweet twice in 2013 about his hatred for sharks.

-People's jaws dropped at the revelation.
+So after reading Stormy Daniels' quote, people's jaws dropped at the revelation.

-Left Shark gifs and memories were revived.
+Left Shark GIFs and memories were revived.

 Some really sank their teeth into this juicy detail.